-By: Katie Sheehan – Staff Writer
+By: Catherine Sheehan – Staff Writer

 Let’s talk about the movement that has flown past Twitter and is now all over the news, in the sports world, recognized by the UN and even on Ellen.